 The final outcome of COPR recommendations to the Governor and the Legislative Assembly of Puerto Rico, and the outcome of Project 2873, cannot presently be determined and accordingly, no adjustments have been made in the accompanying financial statements.
-The Authority beleives that it is not probable that will have to recognize a related loss contingency in the forseeable future regarding these matters.
+The Authority believes that it is not probable that will have to recognize a related loss contingency in the foreseeable future regarding these matters.

-NOTE 20 - RESTATEMENT OF NET POSITION
+NOTE 19 - RESTATEMENT OF FUND NET POSITION